erjieyong/streamlit-cropperjs/README.md

 # streamlit-cropperjs

-Integrating the amazing [cropperjs](https://github.com/fengyuanchen/cropperjs) using streamlit components.
+Integrating the amazing [cropperjs](https://github.com/fengyuanchen/cropperjs) with streamlit.

 This streamlit module is primarily built with mobile usage in mind.